bandyp/Postal-Reminders/README.md

 * Git - for version control
 * GitHub - to host the repository
 * GitHup Pages - Website hosting.
-* Heroku
+* Heroku - to deploy the app
-* MondoDB
+* MondoDB - to store the collections
-* Flask-Pymongo
+* Flask-Pymongo - for interaction with the front end
-* Bson
-* Python
+* Python - for back end implementation

 ## Testing

 ### Manual Tests
 I tested myself to ensure the moving from one page to another was seemless and that information was correctly logged to MondoDB.
-I also gave it to some Postal workers for valualble input on the main hazards
+I also gave it to some Postal workers for valualble input on the main reminders to use.

 ### Automated Tests
 * Chrome Developer Tools - to ensure all screen sizes responded correctly